These box cake mix recipe hacks are ingenious.

 Don’t let the name fool you, this semi-homemade showstopper is making the most of its humble roots.
 Starring simple boxed vanilla cake mix, this charming dessert also calls on other childhood favorites strawberry Jell-O and Cool Whip for the jelly glaze and cream layers respectively.
 Get the Strawberry Shortcake Trifle recipe.

 You know what never fails to impress?
 Serving cake for breakfast.
 Your medium: Cinnamon rolls.
 Of course, you could keep it classic with cinnamon sugar and frosting, or if you’re feeling a little more creative, get cutesy with funfetti-style sprinkles, or even tug at the heartstrings with a red velvet variety.
 But since fall has officially returned, why not tip your hat to the season with this variety featuring pumpkin cake mix, pumpkin puree filling, and maple syrup glaze.
 Get the Pumpkin Cake Mix Cinnamon Rolls recipe.

 Pillsbury Pumpkin Cake Mix, $1.29 from Target

 A seasonally appropriate option.

 If your vote is for Team Cake in the cake vs. yeast doughnuts debate, then you definitely need to try this clever cake mix hack.
 Here, basic chocolate cake is used as the base for—and I’m sorry to have to use this word—moist doughnuts that are then topped with vanilla glaze, chocolate sprinkles, and crushed Oreos.
 You’ll also need doughnut pans, but don’t worry; you’ll use them again (and again…).
 Get the Chocolate Cake Mix Doughnuts recipe.

-Ghirardelli Double Chocolate Premium Cake Mix, 2 boxes for $4.88 at Walmart
+Ghirardelli Dark Chocolate Premium Cake Mix, $3.98 from Walmart

 If you're going for chocolate, why not go for double chocolate?